nais/handbook/docs/welcome/aaaa-platform.md

-# NAIS is a AAAA rated platform service
+# Nais is a AAAA rated platform service

 The As represent these qualities: